How do we Live Together?

 The Intention of compassion

-As this is an NVC festival, we ask you to arrive with the intention to connect in compassion – to think and act within the consciousness of NVC and to live, as much as possible, in alignment with the teaching of Marshall Rosenberg.
-Our intention is the co-creation of spaces where everybody’s needs are heard and acknowledged to the best of our capacities.
+As this is an NVC festival, we ask you to arrive with the intention to connect in compassion – to think and act within the consciousness of NVC and to live, as much as possible, in alignment with it’s values and principles.
+Our intention is the co-creation of this space where everybody finds enough support to let their hearts and wonderings be stirred.

 The Intention of Co-Creation

-There will not be a pre-planned program for this festival – and as such we ask you to come with the intention of joining us in co-creating each day anew with us.
+There will not be a pre-planned program for this festival.
+We would like to lean into something we call “rhythms-of-the-day”, including circles (morning and evening), community singing, the practice of gratitude, village times, working/empathy groups and of course slots for workshops as needed.
+As such we ask you to come with the intention of joining us in co-creating each day anew.

 The Intention of Village-Mindedness

-It is our longing that the people attending the festival come with the intention of creating our village together during our time – as such we are not creating specific weekly roles for those coming along – we are instead asking that everyone coming to the festival sign up at the beginning of the week for various slots of supportive and community volunteering.
+It is our longing that the people attending the festival come with the intention of creating our village together during our time – as such we are not creating specific weekly roles for those coming along – we are instead looking at exploring together a new concept of ours – that of working groups.

-Some people will be coming to the festival with children – and we ask that, for our time at together, all of us take on an awareness of the small people around us, even if they are not yours.
+This is a family festival and the kids are welcome in our midst.
+We ask that, for our time together, all of us take on an awareness of the small people around us, even if they are not yours.